When insight isn’t enough—and real change is what you’re seeking.

 A Psychodynamic Approach

-My work is grounded in psychodynamic theory, with close attention to attachment patterns, unconscious dynamics, and the therapeutic relationship as a central mechanism for change.
+My work is grounded in psychodynamic theory, with close attention to attachment patterns and unconscious dynamics.

 I work with individuals navigating: